Mahler equations for Zeckendorf numeration: Mahler equations and weighted automata

 In our figures, non-zero initial and final weights are given over small incoming and outgoing arrows.
 Missing transitions implicitly have zero weight.
 If a state has zero initial weight, it will not have an initial arrow, likewise for states with final weight zero.

-Recall the two-element Boolean semiring $𝔹 = \{0,1\}$, where the sum and the product are $\max$ and~$\min$ respectively.
-A \emph{non-deterministic automaton} $⟨ S,B,Δ,F ⟩$ is a weighted automaton where $R = 𝔹$.
+Recall the two-element Boolean semiring $\mathbb{B} = \{0,1\}$, where the sum and the product are $\max$ and~$\min$ respectively.
+A \emph{non-deterministic} automaton $⟨ S,B,Δ,F ⟩$ is a weighted automaton where $R = \mathbb{B}$.

-Let $𝒜$ be a $q$-weighted automaton and let $U$ be a numeration system with digit set $\{0, 1, … , q-1\}$.
-Define the sequence $(a_n)_{n ⩾ 0}$ by $a_n ≔ \weight_{𝒜}((n)_{U})$, where $(n)_{ U}$ is read starting with the most significant digit.
-Then we say that the sequence $(a_n)_{n ⩾ 0}$ and the generating function $f(x) ≔ ∑_{n⩾ 0}a_nx^n$ are \emph{$U$-regular}, generated by~$𝒜$.
-The notion of a $q$-regular sequence was introduced by Allouche and Shallit, that it is equivalent to this definition is shown in \cite[Theorem 2.2]{Allouche-Shallit-1992}.
-Rigo studied automatic sequences for abstract numeration systems, using automata with output.
-While he did not define $U$-regularity, it is quite natural to extend regularity to other numeration systems.
+Let $\mathcal{A}$ be a weighted automaton with $B=\{0,…,k-1\}$ and let $U$ be a numeration system with digit set $\{0, 1, … , k-1\}$.
+Define the sequence $(a_n)_{n ⩾ 0}$ by $a_n ≔ \weight_{\mathcal{A}}((n)_{U})$, where $(n)_{ U}$ is read starting with the most significant digit.
+Then we say that the sequence $(a_n)_{n ⩾ 0}$ and the generating function $f(x) ≔ ∑_{n⩾ 0}a_nx^n$ are \emph{$U$-regular}, generated by~$\mathcal{A}$.
+If $U$ is the base-$k$ numeration, then a weighted automaton that generates a $k$-regular sequence is called a weighted $k$-automaton.
+The notion of a $k$-regular sequence was introduced by Allouche and Shallit, that it is equivalent to this definition is shown in \cite[Theorem 2.2]{Allouche-Shallit-1992}.
+Rigo studied automatic sequences for abstract numeration systems, using automata with output in \cite{Rigo-2000}.
+With Maes in \cite{Maes-Rigo-2002}, he defined $U$-regularity, generalising the approach introduced in \cite{Allouche-Shallit-1992}, obtaining some of the equivalences of \cite[Theorem 2.2]{Allouche-Shallit-1992}, based mainly on the notion of a kernel, but not the one which our approach is based on, namely \cite[Theorem 2.2 (e)]{Allouche-Shallit-1992}.
+The notion of $U$-regular sequences via the kernel is also investigated by Charlier, Cisternino and Stipulanti in \cite{CCS}.

-\begin{example} \normalfont In Figure~\ref{fig:weighted0} we give a weighted automaton with weights in~$𝔽_2$ that generates the Thue-Morse sequence with the base-2 numeration.
-As the state~$s$ is the only state with a nontrivial initial weight, and the state~$t$ is the only state with a nontrivial final weight, then, to compute the $n$-th term, one sums in~$𝔽_2$ the weights of all paths with label $(n)_2$ from the state $s$ to the state $t$.
+\begin{example} \normalfont In Figure~\ref{fig:weighted0} we give a weighted 2-automaton with weights in~$ℕ$ that generates the sequence $(a_n)_{n ⩾ 0}$ where $a_n$ is the number of occurrences of the digit $1$ in~$(n)_2$.
+As the state~$s$ is the only state with a nontrivial initial weight, and the state~$t$ is the only state with a nontrivial final weight, then, to compute the $n$-th term, one sums the weights of all paths with label~$(n)_2$ from the state $s$ to the state $t$.
 Note that there are as many such paths as the number of occurrences of the digit~$1$ in~$(n)_2$.
-Since each such path has weight~$1$, the sum in~$𝔽_2$ is the number of~$1$'s in~$(n)_2$ mod~$2$.
+Since each such path has weight~$1$, the sum is the number of~$1$'s in~$(n)_2$.

 \end{example}